JoeyStanley/real/_posts/2018-03-18-making-vowel-plots-in-r-part-1.md

 ggplot(my_vowels_readr, aes(x = `F2@50%`, y = `F1@50%`))
 ```

-For now, we'll stick with the basic `F1` and `F2` columns.
+We'll stick with the basic `F1` and `F2` columns, but I thought you might find it handy to know what the different columns in your FAVE output mean.

 ### Anyway, back to the scatterplot

 All we need to do at this point is to add the scatterplot.
-We can do that by adding a separate later to the `ggplot` function.
-To do this, just add a plus sign (`+`) at the end of the line, start a new line, and add the function `geom_point`, which makes a scatterplot.
+We can do that by adding a separate layer to the `ggplot` function.
+To do this, just add a plus sign (`+`) at the end of the line, start a new line, and add the function `geom_point`, which is the function for making a scatterplot in ggplot2.

 ```r
 ggplot(my_vowels, aes(x = F2, y = F1)) +